Topics Map > Student Academic Policies > Grades

 The following section concerns L&S policy regarding grade changes for L&S undergraduate students.

 In accordance to current faculty policy and in an effort to maintain both equity and consistency, final semester grades can be changed only because of "clerical error".
 Students cannot (should not) petition to improve a course grade by offering to rewrite a paper, turn in additional work, or retake a final exam.
 The only exception would be if:

 - the option to improve a grade is available to all students in a given course, and

 - this option is stated explicitly in the course syllabus.

 The following items are important for the efficient and accurate processing of grade changes:

-- Staff in L&S Undergraduate Academic Deans' Services will determine if the grade change will affect a student's academic status (e.g., placing a student in dropped status, or altering the probationary status of the student).
-If the grade change affects the student's academic status, the form will be forwarded to a member of the Academic Dean's staff for review and appropriate action.
+- Once an instructor submits the eForm, the grade change request will be routed directly to L&S Undergraduate Academic Deans' Services worklist in the Student Information System (SIS) for approval.
+Staff in L&S Undergraduate Academic Deans' Services will determine if the grade change will affect a student's academic status (e.g., placing a student in dropped status, or altering the probationary status of the student).
+If the grade change affects the student's academic status, the student's academic standing will be updated accordingly.

 - Appeals of final grades must be initiated within the semester immediately following the term in which the course is taken.